Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Theoretical Analysis: A Unified Framework

 \begin{proposition} A standard length-based penalty (e.g., $g(Z) = \alpha f(|Z|)$) is equivalent to the \ac{CIB} objective under the assumption of a maximum entropy (uniform) prior, $Q$, over the vocabulary. \end{proposition} \begin{proof} Let $|V|$ be the vocabulary size and consider the minimality term $\sum -\log Q(z_t)$.
 A Maximum Entropy prior implies a uniform distribution over the vocabulary $V$ (i.e., $Q(z_t) = \frac{1}{|V|}$ for all $z_t$).
 Thus, the surprisal of every token becomes constant: $c = \log |V|$.
-Then, the total information cost for a \ac{CoT}, $Z$, of length $T$ becomes:

-Substituting this into the \ac{CIB} objective, the penalty term becomes $\beta T \mathrm{log}|V|$.
+Then, the total information cost for a \ac{CoT}, $Z$, of length $T$ becomes: $-\mathrm{log}Q(Z)=-\sum_{t=1}^{T}\mathrm{log}(\frac{1}{|V|}) = T\cdot \mathrm{log}|V|$.\\ Substituting this into the \ac{CIB} objective, the penalty term becomes $\beta T \mathrm{log}|V|$.
 By setting $\alpha = \beta \mathrm{log}|V|$, we recover a linear length penalty.
-This proves that linear penalties implicitly assume that all tokens carry equal information content ($\mathrm{log}|V|$), ignoring the underlying semantics of the \ac{CoT}. \end{proof}

-\begin{proposition} Target-length penalties, such as LCPO-Exact~\citep{aggarwal2025l1}, correspond to the \ac{CIB} objective with a Laplace prior. \end{proposition} \begin{proof} Any penalty function $g(Z)$ applied to the reward can be interpreted as an implicit prior $Q(Z) \propto \exp(-g(Z))$.
+This proves that linear penalties implicitly assume that all tokens carry equal information content ($\mathrm{log}|V|$), ignoring the underlying semantics of the \ac{CoT}. \end{proof} \begin{proposition} Target-length penalties, such as LCPO-Exact~\citep{aggarwal2025l1}, correspond to the \ac{CIB} objective with a Laplace prior. \end{proposition} \begin{proof} Any penalty function $g(Z)$ applied to the reward can be interpreted as an implicit prior $Q(Z) \propto \exp(-g(Z))$.
 LCPO-Exact penalizes deviation from a target length $n_{gold}$ via the term $g(Z) = |n_{gold} - n_y|$, where $n_y$ is the length of the generated \ac{CoT}.
-The corresponding implicit prior is:

-This is a Laplace-like distribution over the sequence length $T$, centered at $n_{gold}$.
+The corresponding implicit prior is: $Q_{\text{LCPO}}(Z) \propto e^{-|n_{gold} - n_y|}$.\\ This is a Laplace-like distribution over the sequence length $T$, centered at $n_{gold}$.
 Interpreting LCPO through this lens reveals a strong inductive bias: it posits that there exists a golden length for reasoning length, and any deviation (shorter or longer) is exponentially improbable. \end{proof} Crucially, in both Propositions~\ref{prop:linear_penalty} and~\ref{prop:lcpo}, the implicit prior $Q(Z)$ depends solely on the sequence length, whereas our proposed \ac{CIB} method uses a language model prior defining a per-token cost.